Friday, February 23, 2024

 The first son they adopted, also Richard, was taken back by the birth mother before their adoption was finalized.
 Betty, herself, explained this to me while she was also trying to instruct me on what a "good wife" should be.
 She also shared some of the shocking stories on the traumas she experienced while raising the son they had wanted for so long.

 Otherwise, the content of our conversations involved doing nothing but cooking, ordering the maid around, and paying close attention to one's wardrobe.
 I was polite, but astonished.
-My family expectations on what subjects should consume my attention assumed a clear understanding of etiquette, settings for the table, depending on who and where you were being entertained.
-Books were provided and I read these with interest, fascinated between the difference between American, French, English and Russian practices.
-Clearly, the kind of event to which you were inviting guests was very much on point.
+My family expectations on what subjects should consume my attention assumed a clear understanding of etiquette, settings for the table, depending on by whom, and where you were being entertained.
+But from there, they diverged into art, poetry, history, science fiction, and other subjects that did not appear to interest Betty when I tried to introduce these.

-But these were minor points. but the overwhelming focus was studying subjects which interested me.
+My life's overwhelming focus was studying subjects which interested me.
 Having begun building my own library by age 4, I had early become addicted to the written word.
 By age 7 my own library included science fiction, poetry, especially interesting articles from Scientific American, geology, archeology, some sociology and philosophy.

 So, there I was stuck with him and Betty was showing me, as if this were utterly unknown, how to make deviled eggs and how to mend underwear.
 This last really surprised me as there was not the least thrift in their lifestyle.

-Evidently, it took many years for Betty to finally, grudgingly, admit to her self that Richard, Senior, my former husband of about 7 months when I escaped him, was incapable of holding a job of any kind and also habitually violent.
+Evidently, it took many years for Betty to finally, grudgingly, admit to herself that Richard, Senior, my former husband of about 7 months when I escaped him, was incapable of holding a job of any kind and also habitually violent.

 It appears to have been his relationship with his second wife, who better tolerated abuse than did I, who, for a time, gave them hope Richard would grow into someone who was not violent and also capable to rational and productive action.